menu icon

 • Weave in all the ends.

-• Once all the steps are complete and the ends have been woven in, your crochet beanie, made from my crochet reindeer hat pattern, is finished!
+• Once all the steps are complete and the ends have been woven in, your Christmas crochet beanie, made from my crochet reindeer hat pattern, is finished!

 Tried this pattern?Mention @thecaffeinatedsnail or tag #thecaffeinatedsnail!